unraid/lang-en_US/README.md

 - tools.txt        -- these are translations for the tools section
 - javascript.txt   -- these are translations for javascript scripts
 - apps.txt         -- these are translations for the CA section
-- apps-1.txt       -- these are more translations for the CA section
 - ca_settings      -- these are translations for the CA settings

 All file names are in lowercase and should be included in the repository to make the translations complete.